MP Morrison investigating cause of higher gas prices in the region - BC Local News

 In Cranbrook, prices are currently sitting at $1.13, as of Friday, March 20.

-Kootenay-Columbia MP Rob Morrison says he’s noticed the price discrepancies and trying to figure out why it’s taking prices in Cranbrook so long to follow suit with the national average.
+Kootenay-Columbia MP Rob Morrison says he’s noticed the price discrepancies and trying to figure out why it’s taking prices in this area so long to follow suit with the national average.

 “I’ve been on it, I’ve been trying to get an answer from the province and from different companies on why we are getting the short end of the stick,” Morrison said.